DAOveloped/HappyNewsDAO/checklist.md

 - [ ] Document the entire process, including setup instructions and any necessary configurations.

 ### Module C: Payments and journalist compensation
-- [ ] Design a payment system for receiving payments from Twitter
+- [ ] Design a payment system for receiving payments from Twitter.
-- [ ] Develop a mechanism to calculate payments based on article clicks
+- [ ] Develop a mechanism to calculate payments based on article clicks.
-- [ ] Create a smart contract for managing payments and compensating journalists
+- [ ] Create a smart contract for managing payments and compensating journalists.
-- [ ] Implement secure and decentralized payment transfer methods using [Fantom](https://fantom.foundation)
+- [ ] Implement secure and decentralized payment transfer methods using Fantom.
-- [ ] Utilize [Covalent](https://www.covalenthq.com) to query historical pay for journalists
+- [ ] Utilize Covalent to query historical pay for journalists.
-- [ ] Set up a database (e.g., [Google Sheets](https://www.google.com/sheets)) to store payment data securely
+- [ ] Set up a database (e.g., Google Sheets) to store payment data securely.

 ### Module D: Twitter account management
 - [x] Set up a dedicated Twitter account for HappyNewsDAO